robert-kamunde/Food101Project/README.md

 * **You need to have the food-101 dataset in your working directory (otherwise you should change the paths to the food-101 file)**
 - Run food101Work.py to create the train set and test set from the dataset.
-- Run Food101Model.py to tune and train the model ( an InceptionV3 Pretrained model is used and tuned to the food-101 dataset )
+- Run Food101Model.py to tune and train the model ( a MobileNetV2 Pretrained model is used and tuned to the food-101 dataset )
 - Run Prediction_food_images.py to predict new food images. ( the images to be predicted here were in the working directory, if you have them in another location you should change the path)